thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/dimensionality.png" width="100%" style="display: block; margin: auto;" />

 In the previous chapters, we looked at how to explore our data sets by visualizing many variables and manually identifying trends.
 Sometimes, we encounter data sets with so many variables, that it is not reasonable to manually select certain variables with which to create plots and manually search for trends.
 In these cases, we need dimensionality reduction - a set of techniques that helps us identify which variables are driving differences among our samples.
-In this course, we will conduct dimensionality reduction useing `runMatrixAnalysis()`, a function that is loaded into your R Session when you run the source() command.
+In this course, we will conduct dimensionality reduction using `runMatrixAnalyses()`, a function that is loaded into your R Session when you run the source() command.

 Matrix analyses can be a bit tricky to set up.
-There are two things that we can do to help us with this: (i) we will use a template for `runMatrixAnalysis()` (see below) and (ii) it is *critical* that we think about our data in terms of **samples** and **analytes**.
+There are two things that we can do to help us with this: (i) we will use a template for `runMatrixAnalyses()` (see below) and (ii) it is *critical* that we think about our data in terms of **samples** and **analytes**.
 Let's consider our Alaska lakes data set:

 ``` r